Rich and creamy chocolate fudge popsicles made from healthy, simple ingredients. A guilt-free summer treat perfect for cooling down on a hot day.

 Coconut milk - Coconut milk is a rich, creamy substitute for dairy, but it's very enjoyable even if you can drink cow's milk!
 Normally it imparts a coconut flavor to whatever it's added to, but I don't notice that in this recipe.
 Coconut milk is high in fats and many vitamins and minerals, including copper, manganese, selenium, iron and folate.
 It may improve heart health, reduce inflammation and fight viruses!

 Look for high quality coconut milk with minimal additives and without BPA (a chemical that can lead to cancer and reproductive issues) in the can lining.
 This is a good option.
 Hint: If it costs $0.88 for a can, it's probably not the best brand to buy...

 Cocoa powder - Rich in polyphenols, antioxidants that are also found in some fruits and vegetables!
 These polyphenols may reduce blood pressure, reduce inflammation generally, improve heart health and blood flow to the brain.

-Maple syrup – High in sugar, as we know, but there is so little in this recipe.
-Each popsicle contains ½ tbsp of maple syrup, which is 6 grams of sugar, much less than most fudgsicle recipes.
+Maple syrup - High in sugar, as we know, but there is so little in this recipe.
+Each popsicle contains ½ tablespoon of maple syrup, which is 6 grams of sugar, much less than most fudgsicle recipes.
 Storebought fudgsicles contain around 15 grams of sugar.
-You can get “sugar-free” fudgsicles, but those are filled with chemical sweeteners that aren’t any good for you.
+You can get "sugar-free" fudgsicles, but those are filled with chemical sweeteners that aren't any good for you.
 Maple syrup is natural and also contains a small number of vitamins and minerals.
 I use the least amount of a natural sweetener possible to create a delicious end result!

 Are Chocolate Fudge Popsicles Gluten Free?